mindspore-lab/mindone/examples/stable_diffusion_v2/README.md

 python text_to_image.py --prompt "elven forest" -v 2.0 --negative_prompt "moss" --scale 9.0 --seed 42
 ```

+##### Inference with different samplers
+By default, the inference use dpm++ 2M samplers.
+You can use others if needed.
+The support list and detailed illustrations refer to  [schedulers](docs/en/schedulers.md).

 ##### Distributed Inference

   For parallel inference, take SD1.5 on the Chinese art dataset as an example: